Please link this guide if you use it as a reference for your own content

 4-piece Thundering Fury

-4TF is only near the other artifact sets above because its extra 40% Reaction damage manages to be less effective than the pure EM/ER% other sets give at reachable EM levels due to being a constant additive bonus rather than a multiplicative one.
+4TF is only near the other artifact sets above because its extra 40% Reaction DMG manages to be less effective than the pure EM/ER% other sets give at reachable EM levels due to being a constant additive bonus rather than a multiplicative one.

 4TF only becomes strictly better than the above sets if Lisa is running a near-impossible amount of EM on her gear, which is highly unlikely.